 Green canola seeds can increase the storage risk, even if canola is dry and cool.
 Monitor closely.
 Small shriveled canola seed, which often comes with high green seed, can mean smaller air pockets between seeds in the bin.
 Smaller particles will increase the resistance to air flow.
 This makes it even more important to leave the fan on as it will need to work longer to cool the entire bulk.

-Without a spreader in the bin, chaff tends to concentrate closer to the walls of the bin and fines closer to the centre of the bin.
-This distribution exaggerates airflow problems, with more air taking the path of least resistance up along the walls of the bin and less pushing through the central core.
+Without a spreader in the bin, larger chaff tends to concentrate closer to the walls of the bin and fines closer to the centre.
+This distribution exaggerates airflow problems, with more air taking the path of least resistance up along the walls of the bin and with less air pushing through the central core.
 Chaff can also have higher moisture than seed, adding to the risk.
-That is why concentrated areas of chaff could be a start point for spoilage, even in a bin where the seeds test dry.
-There is some thought that this risk could be higher with straight-combined canola that could have higher-moisture stalk and pod material.

 Bin size